CaboLabs/openEHR-SDK/README.md

 Two complementary diff algorithms live under `com.cabolabs.openehr.opt.diff`:

 - **`OperationalTemplateDiffAlgorithm`** — structural diff.
 Classifies every node as `same`, `added` or `removed` by comparing template paths between the two OPTs.
 Fast, and good for spotting structural changes, but doesn't look inside a node: if a node exists in both OPTs at the same path but its constraints changed (name, code list, cardinality, etc.), it's still reported as `same`.
 - **`SemanticOperationalTemplateDiffAlgorithm`** — field-level diff.
 Traverses both OPTs' object trees in parallel (attributes matched by RM attribute name; children matched by archetype_id ignoring its trailing version for archetype-root nodes, by `nodeId` otherwise, falling back to position when neither is present) and additionally reports `modified` nodes together with the specific fields/constraints that changed: name, RM type, occurrences, `archetypeId` (so a version bump on an archetype slot shows up explicitly), cardinality, existence, code lists, terminology, quantity units/magnitude/precision, ordinal values/symbols, primitive patterns/ranges, archetype slot includes/excludes, etc. Matching an archetype root by archetype_id rather than `nodeId` matters because the root's `nodeId` is conventionally the generic `at0000` for every archetype - under a `C_MULTIPLE_ATTRIBUTE` slot holding several sibling archetypes (e.g. `COMPOSITION.content`), `nodeId`-only matching would pair up unrelated archetypes; a specialized archetype replacing a generic one (different archetype_id concept, e.g. `request-lab` for `request`) is correctly reported as removed+added rather than matched.
+It also flags which of those changes are *breaking* - would invalidate data that was valid under `opt1` once validated against `opt2` (see [Breaking-change detection](#breaking-change-detection)).

 Both return a tree (`OperationalTemplateDiff` / `SemanticOperationalTemplateDiff`) rooted at the OPT's `definition`; neither algorithm mutates the input OPTs, so the same `OperationalTemplate` instances can be diffed against several others.